 Individual exhaust fans with motor nameplate horsepower of 1 hp or less are exempt from the allowable fan motor horsepower requirements.

-C403.2.11.2 Motor nameplate horsepower.
+C403.8.2 Motor nameplate horsepower (Mandatory).
 For each fan, the selected fan motor shall be no larger than the first available motor size greater than the brake horsepower (bhp).
 The fan bhp shall be indicated on the design documents to allow for compliance verification by the code official.

 Exceptions: